Evidence review

 The red flags

-- Sells "semaglutide" with no prescriber involvement or a rubber-stamp form. - Will not name its pharmacy or lacks any verifiable accreditation. - Bundles in unproven "research peptides" or additives alongside the semaglutide. - Ships from overseas with no clear chain of custody. - Makes weight-loss promises no legitimate clinician would put in writing.
+- Sells "semaglutide" with no prescriber involvement or a rubber-stamp form. - Will not name its pharmacy or lacks any verifiable accreditation. - Bundles in unproven "research peptides" or additives alongside the semaglutide. - Ships from overseas with no clear chain of custody. - Makes weight-loss promises no legitimate clinician would put in writing. - Sells a "GLP-1 patch" instead of an injection or FDA-approved tablet — the pharmacology makes a passive patch impossible, so a seller claiming otherwise is either mistaken or lying.

 Known safety considerations